mbhamashah/katacoda-scenarios/Opearting System Basics 1/intro.md

 Kernels are generally classified as Monotlithic Microkernel or Hybrid Kernel

 Linux has a Monolithic Kernel

+#### User Space

+System Memory  is made up of two areas –User Space and  Kernel Space

+In user space , user applications are executed

+All user processes run in the user space

+Kernel manages user processes in user space

+GNU C Library also resides in user space

+#### Kernel Space

+Kernel Space is the space where are core operating system code is executed

+Kernel uses kernel space to provide its services, ultimately to its users

 #### What is a shell?